 For more information about chiropodist assessments, you can read the following articles from our blog:

-If your biomechanics are off when you move, it means your joints and muscles aren’t moving the way they are supposed to.
+If your biomechanics are off when you move, it means your joints and muscles aren’t moving the way they’re supposed to.
 This places excessive pressure and stress on parts of your body that weren’t designed to handle it.
-If abnormal biomechanical movement is not corrected, the resulting strain on the muscles and joints will increase with time, and sometimes even lead to permanent soft tissue and joint damage.
+If abnormal biomechanical movement is not corrected, the resulting strain on the muscles and joints will increase with time, and can sometimes even lead to permanent soft tissue and joint damage.
 This can not only cause foot pain, but ankle, knee, hip and back pain as well.
 After all, your feet are your body’s foundation: if there’s a foundation problem, cracks are going to form and the rest of the structure will start to shift and fail.

 By conducting a biomechanical assessment, the chiropodist can pinpoint any abnormal movements that are causing your pain and foot issues.

 Sometimes – depending on the chiropodist’s observations and your needs – the chiropodist may use a Video Gait Analysis machine to help examine your gait.